samihonk/express/README.md

 express testing

 -   checking if wsl work correctly with vscode
--   more testing needed still
+-   more testing helper working now?